-Eligible students must enroll at the University within one month of the date on the award letter in order to receive the scholarship.
-The recipient(s) must maintain at least Satisfactory Academic Progress (SAP) at UAT, stay continuously enrolled at the University and abide by the University Code of Conduct and act with ethics above reproach.
+Eligible students that earn this scholarship must enroll and begin their academic studies the following Fall semester after graduating high school.
+The recipient(s) must maintain at least Satisfactory Academic Progress (SAP) at UAT, stay continuously enrolled on-campus at the University, abide by the University Code of Conduct and act with ethics above reproach.
 The recipient(s) must make satisfactory progress towards completion of UAT degree objectives.
-Progress will be monitored by UAT and the award may be revoked if recipient is not meeting expectations and requirements outlined in the university catalog.
+Progress will be monitored by UAT, and the award may be revoked if the recipient is not meeting the expectations and requirements outlined in the University Catalog.
 The recipient(s) may not receive this scholarship in addition to an academic scholarship.

-Scholarship recipients who meet award maintenance requirements will receive the scholarship for up to eight semesters for on-campus undergraduate programs.
+Scholarship recipients who meet award maintenance requirements will receive the scholarship for up to eight (8) semesters for on-campus undergraduate programs.

-5.1.7 UAT Yellow Ribbon Scholarship
+5.1.6 Yellow Ribbon Scholarship

-As part of the Yellow Ribbon GI Education Enhancement Program, University of Advancing Technology (UAT) will award scholarship funds to eligible on-campus and online undergraduate and graduate students.
+As part of the Yellow Ribbon GI Education Enhancement Program, UAT will award scholarship funds to eligible on-campus and online undergraduate and graduate students.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).

-To be eligible for the UAT Yellow Ribbon Scholarship, students must be eligible for the maximum benefit rate under the Post-911 GI Bill® (Based on service requirements).
+To be eligible for the UAT Yellow Ribbon Scholarship, students must be eligible for the maximum benefit rate under the Post-9/11 GI Bill® (based on service requirements).
 Therefore, students may be eligible if they:

-- > Served an aggregate period of active duty after September 10, 2001, of at least 36 months. - > Were honorable discharged from active duty for a service-connected disability and served 30 continuous days after September 10, 2001. - > Are a dependent eligible for Transfer of Entitlement under the Post-911 GI Bill® based on a veteran's service under the eligibility criteria listed above.
+- > Served an aggregate period of active duty after September 10, 2001 of at least 36 months. - > Were honorably discharged from active duty for a service-connected disability and served 30 continuous days after September 10, 2001. - > Are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill® based on a Veteran's service under the eligibility criteria listed above.

-Award amount, a combination of UAT's contribution and a matching contribution from the Veteran's Administration, is determined on an annual basis every August.
+The award amount, a combination of UAT's contribution and a matching contribution from Veterans Affairs, is determined on an annual basis every August.

-5.1.8 Warriors Heart Veteran Scholarship
+5.1.7 Warriors Heart Veteran Scholarship

-In 1983, University of Advancing Technology (UAT) was founded by a veteran of the United States Air Force.
-For more than three decades, the family owned and operated University has been committed to supporting and educating our active military and veterans.
-UAT has been designated a Military Friendly Institution and offers U.S. veterans a dedicated military finance advisor.
-Warriors Heart and UAT have a partnership to encourage U.S. veterans to take the next steps towards their future once they are ready to leave the healing community at Warriors Heart.
+In 1983, UAT was founded by a Veteran of the United States Air Force.
+For more than three decades, the family-owned and operated University has been committed to supporting and educating our active military and Veterans.
+UAT has been designated a Military Friendly institution and offers U.S. Veterans a dedicated military finance advisor.
+Warriors Heart and UAT have a partnership to encourage U.S. Veterans to take the next steps toward their future once they are ready to leave the healing community at Warriors Heart.

-Any retired first responder or U.S. veteran coming out of any Warriors Heart healing program with a DD214 stating an Honorable or General, Under Honorable Conditions discharge, with proof of high school graduation is eligible to receive this scholarship.
-Warriors Heart recipients may attend on campus or online and will go through an expedited application process that UAT has set up.
+Any retired first responder or U.S. Veteran coming out of any Warriors Heart healing program with a DD-214 stating an honorable, under honorable conditions, or general discharge, with proof of high school graduation is eligible to receive this scholarship.
+Warriors Heart Veteran Scholarship recipients may attend on campus or online and will go through an expedited application process that UAT has set up.